The Last Fight (album)

-The Last Fight is the fourth studio album between Willie Colón and Rubén Blades released by Fania Records in 1982.
-It is the soundtrack to the film The Last Fight starring Rubén Blades in his film acting debut.
+The Last Fight is the fourth collaborative studio album by Willie Colón and Rubén Blades, released by Fania Records in 1982.
+It is the soundtrack to the film The Last Fight, starring Rubén Blades in his film acting debut.

 Background

-The Last Fight was the last of four collaborative albums produced by Rubén Blades and Willie Colón.
+The Last Fight is the fourth of five collaborative albums produced by Rubén Blades and Willie Colón.
 Rubén Blades once cited this as his least favorite effort of his musical career.
-Blades remarked to Billboard Magazine in the 10 July 1982 edition that his musical partnership with Willie Colón would end that year.
+Blades remarked to Billboard in the July 10, 1982, issue that his musical partnership with Colón would end that year.
+This hiatus was later ended with their 1995 album "Tras La Tormenta."

 Reception

 Generally considered the least successful of the Rubén Blades/Willie Colón collaborations, the album has been better received by newer generations.